Saturday, June 11, 2011

 Two Different Worlds

-I rode around in a dilapidated pick up truck with a door that swung open when you went around the corner, Mike rode around in his family's Rolls Royce.
-I went to brownie meetings, Mike traveled Europe and had private tennis lessons with retired professional players.
-You get the picture....
+I rode around in a dilapidated pickup truck with a door that swung open when you went around the corner, Mike rode around in his family's Rolls Royce.
+I went to brownie meetings, Mike traveled to Europe and had private tennis lessons with retired professional players.
+You get the picture...

 The thrill of the hunt for a good deal is one we share together and will greatly aid us in the year to come living on a single income.
 So to all those that say don't marry outside your class, I say if you are both committed and willing to compromise and put in the work-just about any relationship can make it.
 Partners in all things, best friends, and married to boot.
 He even does diapers ladies :) Now who could ask for anything more!

 Posted by Jamie at 6:16 PM